I once heard from a guy by the name of Derek Sivers that you can have “anything you want”. He even wrote a book titled Anything You Want.

 I guess this makes sense, right?
 Without being able to identify yourself from a distance, and get out of your own brain, improvement seems like a real challenge, or maybe even impossible.

 But this isn’t to be said in a negative theme.
-It’s actually necessary in several instances; you can’t learn if you think you already know.
+It’s actually necessary for several instances; you can’t learn if you think you already know.

 Pretty simple right?
 I thought so too.
 As I continued to thumb through more pages, I really felt the material begin to solidify…